bigdoods/ifc-tech.org/docs/contribute/style-guide.md

 ---

 {% capture overview %}
-This page gives writing style guidelines for the Kubernetes documentation.
+This page gives writing style guidelines for the IFC documentation.
 These are guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-For additional information on creating new content for the Kubernetes docs, follow the instructions on
+For additional information on creating new content for the IFC docs, follow the instructions on
 [using page templates](/docs/contribute/page-templates/) and [creating a documentation pull request](/docs/contribute/create-pull-request/).